syntax2/CI-CD-Nexus/README.md

 # CI-CD-Nexus
-building a pipeline for Vote App to deploy on ECS.
+building a pipeline for NOde App to deploy on ECS.

 **here is the link to the project**